Analysis of Fault Lines in the City of Manado

 16 Ranotana Manado City

-2. METHOD
+2. METHODS

 To analyse fault lines, various instruments and methods can be used, such as Seismic Reflection and Refraction, Ground Penetrating Radar (GPR), Electrical Resistivity Tomography (ERT), Light Detection and Ranging (LIDAR), Paleoseismology, Satellite Imagery and Remote Sensing, and Interferometric Synthetic Aperture Radar (GPS and InSAR).
 Among these methods, the Geoelectric PQWT TC-300 offers advantages, such as portability, ease of deployment in various field conditions, real-time data providing immediate feedback on subsurface anomalies, and being non-invasive, thus not requiring extensive drilling or excavation.
 Some methods are available according to the guidebook on the use of geoelectric PQWT TC-300 devices, as shown in Fig. (4).
 The apparatus operates with a new methodology that differs from the old geoelectric tool.
 The methodology developed in geophysical exploration is a newly developed working principle known as the Natural Electric Field Frequency Selection System for geophysical instruments, commonly referred to as the frequency system.
 The instrument works based on the principle of the natural electric field magnetic field difference of the Earth (frequency range of 0-30 kHz).
 Several changes in the frequency of electromagnetic fields are used to study changes in the underground field/material to solve geological problems.
 It is one of the methods for alternating current exploration.
-By utilizing the natural electric field source as the working area, the contrasting resistivity of rocks, underground minerals, and groundwater can be studied.
+By utilizing the variations in electromagnetic fields, source as the working area, the contrasting resistivity of rocks, underground minerals, and groundwater can be studied.
 The natural electric field components are measured on the surface with different frequency fields, allowing for the study of variations in geological areas and solving geological problems.
 This is a method of electrical prospecting.
 Since this method measures the electrical component of the electromagnetic field of the Earth, it is called the natural electric field method.
 The appropriate frequency is selected for measurements within -50 meters, and the selected frequency is known as the frequency selection method or the natural potential frequency method.
 According to this theory, the design and production of equipment known as potential frequency detection instruments refer to instruments that measure the natural electric field frequency or instruments used for geological exploration work.
 Therefore, from a professional point of view, geological equipment should be classified as part of geophysical equipment among electrical instruments.
 This device can detect fault lines, water, caves in the ground, geothermal activity, archaeology, logging tools, etc, by using the resistivity value and colour type, as shown in Figs. (5 and 6).
 From the perspective of measuring field source classification, it is also known as a natural electric field instrument, audio electric field instrument, or audio earth instrument.
 The instrument uses natural earth field sources without artificial fields and eliminates the clumsy power supply system to achieve a simple and lightweight instrument.
 After collecting data with its unique built-in computational function, the instrument can automatically plot curve graphs and profile maps with a single button press, allowing for a clear understanding of the geological structure and quick determination of rock formations, fault lines, underground caves, aquifers, etc.

 Fig. (4).